rcardin/value-classes/README.md

 val barCodes = Array[BarCodeValueClass](macBookBarCode, iPhone12ProBarCode)
 ```

 As expected, the `barCodes` array will contain `BarCodeValueClass` instances, and not a `String` primitive.
+Again, additional instantiations are neeeded.

 Finally, as the third rule states, we cannot use a value class with pattern matching avoiding a runtime instantiation.
-Hence, the following method, testing if a bar-code represents a product made in Italy, force a runtime instantiation:
+Hence, the following method, testing if a bar-code represents a product made in Italy, forces a runtime instantiation:

 ```scala
 def madeInItaly(barCode: BarCodeValueClass): Boolean = barCode match {